DarkArtLabs/CW-Voltage-Power-Calculator/README.md

 - Able to change any value and re-calculate without clearing form
 - Light and dark mode versions (selectable at compile time)

-An real impedance value may be set, with a default of 50 Ohms.

 Ready to be complied using auto-py-to-exe with included icons.
 Edit line 154 to set path of icon.png before compiling.

 Reccomend compiling as "single-file" which results in 30kB executible.